 - Vous êtes allées à la bibliothèque.
 You (and you’re all females) went to the library.

-This variation with gender and number is usually the hardest part for non-native speakers to remember.
-You might note also that for vous, all forms of the past participle could be valid, depending on the situation:
+This variation with gender and number is usually the most challenging part for non-native speakers to remember.
+You might also note that for vous, all forms of the past participle could be valid, depending on the situation:

 - Vous êtes allé.
 You went (and you are a male and my social superior or someone I don’t know well yet).